OctoPrint/OctoPrint/docs/api/fileops.rst

    Delete the selected `filename` on the selected `target`.

+   If the file to be deleted is currently being printed, a :http:statuscode:`409` will be returned.

-   Returns a :ref:`Retrieve Response <sec-api-fileops-datamodel-retrieveresponse>` corresponding to the updated file list after successful deletion.
+   Returns a :http:statuscode:`204` after successful deletion.

    **Example Request**